Mark-Mulligan/tea-react-project/docs/mvpBranch.md

 ## MVP Branch

 The goal of this branch was to get this project working as soon as possible.
-The idea was to complete the minimal viable product, so that if given a tight deadline, I could finish the items nessary to complete the project based on the description.
+The idea was to complete the minimal viable product, so that if given a tight deadline, I could finish the items necessary to complete the project based on the description.

 ### Planning

 First, I read through the requirements for the project on github ([requirements](https://github.com/callemall/tea-react-challenge)).
-After reading through the requirements, I thought over how I should implement this project and what technolgies should I use.
+After reading through the requirements, I thought over how I should implement this project and what technologies should I use.
 Here are some of the different items I thought about

 #### API Key

 Since there was an api key, I did not want to expose this to the client.
 To accomplish this, I knew would need to have a server for the project.
 I could either do a standalone express server or use Next.js.
-I decided to go with Next.js for the ease of developement along with the server side rendering option for SEO purposes.
+I decided to go with Next.js for the ease of development along with the server side rendering option for SEO purposes.

 #### SEO

-Since this project is open to the internet, I wanted to provide at least the oppurtunity to have good SEO on the web page.
-This eleminated the possiblity of using just a standard client side only react app.
+Since this project is open to the internet, I wanted to provide at least the opportunity to have good SEO on the web page.
+This eliminated the possibility of using just a standard client side only react app.
 I used Next.js to accomplish this.

 #### Styling